An Introduction and Guidebook to Plant Guilds

 Our plant list also shows what layer of a food forest it lives and its role or functions, like fertilizing, protecting soil, or plant dyes.

 When you create a food forest that uses plants in a variety of ways, that’s called stacking functions.
-It’s a core permaculture principle.
+It’s a core permaculture principle we teach in our Food Forest Course.
 Stacking functions makes the garden grow itself, giving you more time to chill and enjoy your space and more yield.

 This guide will help you create plant guilds in a food forest too.
 A plant guild combines three or more plants to mirror the qualities of an ecosystem.
 You can produce food, build healthy soil, and provide forage for pollinators all at the same time!